Fetchinator7/Video-Upload-Editor/README.md

 ### Both

 If you don't have git you can download this project as a zip file, unzip it, and move it to the folder on the computer where you'd like to store this project.
 Once that's done, open a terminal window, enter `cd`, drag-and-drop the folder icon on top of the terminal window, and press enter.
-Then run `npm install`
+Then run `npm install`.

 ## Setup